182. Demanding Forgiveness

 Teach me to behold myself in others.
-As I love to forgive myself my own faults to myself or, if I correct myself, I do so silently, so teach me, Lord, to accept, understand, and forgive others, and (sometimes only) quietly to suggest to them how they might correct a fault if they so wish.
+As I try to explain away my own faults to myself or, if I correct myself, I do so silently, so teach me, Lord, to accept, understand, and forgive others, and (sometimes only) quietly to suggest to them how they might correct a fault if they so wish.

-Teach me to see that Thy light shines equally on good, diamond‐bright souls and bad, coal‐black beings.
-Guide Thou my understanding and powers, so that I may turn evil, dark minds into sparkling seers — that they may fully reflect Thine impartial wisdom rays.
+Help me to see that Thy light shines equally everywhere: on good, diamond‐bright souls and as much so on coal‐black, evil beings.
+Guide my understanding and invigorate my powers, that I may transform darkened, hate filled minds into sparkling gems which fully reflect Thy impartial wisdom rays.

-Thou art eagerly waiting to reveal Thyself whenever the world wants to emerge from the sea of wrong‐doing.
-Thy silence before an error‐steeped world proves Thy patience and ever-ready forgiveness.
-Teach us not to deny our sweetness of help even to those persons who try us bitterly with wounding words, or even with blows.
-Without any expectation of them whatsoever, let us help others to help themselves, so that we may still learn to forgive, even though they should turn against us when we cease to be able to help them.
+Thou dost eagerly wait to reveal Thyself to entire worlds, if they want to emerge from the sea of wrong‐doing.
+Thy silence before those error‐steeped worlds demonstrates Thy patience and Thy ever‐proffered forgiveness.
+Teach us not to deny the sweetness of help even to those persons who try us bitterly with wounding words, or even with blows.
+Without any expectation of them whatsoever, let us help others to help themselves.
+In the meantime let us ever forgive them, even those who turn against us because we, respecting their free will, have ceased to help them.

 Teach us to forgive even those who most offend us — forgiving them inwardly, first, and then, as we find them receptive, forgiving them outwardly.
-Help us to scatter fragrant flower‐petals of forgiveness, and impart sweet speech for every sour word, smiling love for all hatred, heartfelt kindness for people’s anger, and brotherly or sisterly goodness for every injury.
-May we feel that even the most night-black soul is only an error-dreaming immortal.
-With the divinity of our forgiveness, inspire us to awaken him to the consciousness of his eternal, celestial son-hood, of his inherent purity, and of the deathlessness of his soul.
+Help us to scatter fragrant flower‐petals of forgiveness, and return sweet speech for every sour word, smiling love for all hatred, heartfelt kindness for people’s anger, and brotherly or sisterly goodness for every injury.
+May we feel that even the most inky‐dark soul is immortal — that he is only dreaming imperfection.
+Inspire us to awaken him with divine forgiveness to the consciousness of his eternal, celestial son-hood, of his inherent purity, and of the deathlessness of his soul.